-Lorillard's largest selling brand, Newport, accounted for approximately 90.2% of Lorillard's sales revenue in 2003.
+Lorillard's largest selling brand, Newport, accounted for approximately 92.2% of Lorillard's sales revenue in 2004 and approximately 92.9% of Lorillard's sales in the nine months ended September 30, 2005.
 Newport is positioned in the premium segment of the U.S. cigarette market.
 Lorillard's principal strategic plan revolves around the advertising and promotion of its Newport brand.
 Lorillard cannot ensure that it will successfully implement its strategic plan with respect to Newport or that implementation of its strategic plan will result in the maintenance or growth of the Newport brand.
 The failure by Lorillard to maintain the Newport brand could have a material adverse effect on the results of operations and financial condition of Lorillard, which in turn could adversely affect the value of Carolina Group stock.